acjones8/acjones8.github.io/essays/journey-ending-in-a-beginning.md

 retrospect, C++ may not have been the best choice to start a 12 year old on, I loved every minute of it, and decided that someday I wanted to pursue a career working with computers – nothing matches the satisfaction of getting a computer to do exactly what you want it to do.
-Up to this far, I've learned a fair amount about Linux and open source software, I've gaiend some knowledge in how computers work at a low level, and I've elarned the basics fo computer science.
-As the journey of getting through school and my early college career comes to an end, now begins a new journey of learning about professional software development and eventually working in the industry.
-In an increasingly technological and connected world, Computer Science and all the industries that stem from it are becoming critical in almost everything we do, from self-driving cars, to life-saving medical equipment, to safeguarding personal data, to processing taxes and financial information.
+Up to this point, I've learned a fair amount about Linux and open source software, I've gained some knowledge in how computers work at a low level, and I've learned many of the foundational concepts of computer science.
+As the journey of getting through school and my early college career comes to an end, now begins a new journey of learning about professional software development and eventually to working in the industry.

 I decided to attend UH Manoa in order to learn how to develop software professionally, to get some exposure to the various opportunities that the